Independent circuit: Origins

-Differences between the defunct territorial system and the current independent scene

-Territories held large shows in a major town each week, with smaller shows in smaller towns throughout the region on other nights of the week.
-Promoters in those days could fill big arenas seating well up into the thousands, while most current indie promoters struggle to draw a few hundred people at a high school gym, small venue (such as a VFW, American Legion or church hall) or local fairground.

-Wrestlers in the territories could afford to make a good living for years at a time.
-Territories generally also had weekly television shows on local stations in each major town which were viewable over the air in all or most of the smaller towns targeted by the promotion.

-In the territory system, most wrestlers would learn the basics by setting up the ring or having a job at the arena (such as setting up, selling merchandise, or refereeing matches).
-They would then wrestle night after night in different small towns before debuting on the television show and eventually on the main weekly event in the promotion's focal city, and then often go to other territories to learn something new from experience.
-Many of today's wrestlers learn their trade in a wrestling school, but scrape by learning their craft on occasional indie bookings.

 By country

 United States

 Independent promotions are usually local in focus and, lacking national TV contracts, are much more dependent on revenue from house show attendance.
-Due to their lower budgets, most independent promotions offer low salaries (it is not unusual for a wrestler to work for free due to the fact most promoters can only afford to pay well-known talent).
+Due to their lower budgets, most independent promotions offer low salaries (it is not unusual for a wrestler to work for free due to the fact that most promoters can only afford to pay well-known talent).
 Most cannot afford to regularly rent large venues, and would not be able to attract a large enough crowd to fill such a venue were they able to do so.
-Instead, they make use of any almost open space (such as fields, ballrooms, or gymnasiums) to put on their performances.
+Instead, they make use of almost any open space (such as fields, ballrooms, or gymnasiums) to put on their performances.
 Some independent promotions are attached to professional wrestling schools, serving as a venue for students to gain experience in front of an audience.
 As independent matches are seldom televised, indie wrestlers who have not already gained recognition in other promotions tend to remain in obscurity.
-However, scouts from major promotions attend indie shows, and an indie wrestler who makes a good impression may be offered a developmental or even a full-professional contract.
+However, scouts from major promotions attend indie shows, and an indie wrestler who makes a good impression may be offered a developmental or even a full professional contract.

 The advent of the Internet has allowed independent wrestlers and promotions to reach a wider audience, and it is possible for wrestlers regularly working the indie circuit to gain some measure of fame among wrestling fans online.
 Additionally, some of the more successful indies have video distribution deals, giving them an additional source of income and allowing them to reach a larger audience outside of their local areas.